aGrUM 3.1.1

 template<typename Val, typename Priority, typename Cmp, bool Gen>

-INLINE PriorityQueueImplementation< Val, Priority, Cmp, Gen > & gum::PriorityQueueImplementation< Val, Priority, Cmp, Gen >::operator= ( PriorityQueueImplementation< Val, Priority, Cmp, Gen > && from)
+PriorityQueueImplementation< Val, Priority, Cmp, Gen > & gum::PriorityQueueImplementation< Val, Priority, Cmp, Gen >::operator= ( PriorityQueueImplementation< Val, Priority, Cmp, Gen > && from)

 Move operator.